vRallev/ECC-25519/README.md

 ECC-25519
 =========

+#Deprecated
+## This project is not maintained anymore.

 This project helps to use elliptic curve cryptography (ECC) with Curve25519 by Daniel J Bernstein.
 It combines multiple libraries.

 All credit goes to following libraries. **Please respect their licenses!**